 The Company does not use hedge accounting.
-The derivatives held where the risk is retained by the Company are options held for short periods of time as a result of policyholder surrenders or held to maturity where investment risk is marginal and is in line with the Company's risk appetite statement.
-The Company also holds derivatives in respect of the dynamic hedging strategy for the Accumulator guarantee business and new tracker bonds issued since 1st November 2010.
-With regard to the options held for short periods of time resulting from policyholder surrenders of structured assets, the Company does not hold these for speculative purposes and sells the instrument back to the issuing Company at the next available opportunity but may exercise its right to retain the asset until maturity where the risk of holding is minimal and is in line with the risk appetite statement of the Company.
-Other derivatives held are included in assets held on behalf of policyholders where all gains and losses on these derivatives are exactly matched by changes in the related liabilities to policyholders.
+The derivatives held where the risk is retained by the Company are options held for short periods of time as a result of policyholders surrenders or held to maturity where investment risk is marginal and is in line with the Company's risk appetite statement.
+The Company also holds derivatives in respect of the dynamic hedging strategy for the Accumulator guarantee business and new tracker bonds issued since 1 November 2010.

-Statement of accounting policies (continued) for the year ended 31 December 2013
+Statement of accounting policies (continued)